yuhonas/off-by-one/README.md

 * [react-color-swatch](https://www.npmjs.com/package/@uiw/react-color-swatch)
 * [react color](https://casesandberg.github.io/react-color/)

-I also looked into Adobe's [leonardo](https://github.com/adobe/leonardo) but then time boxed it & made a call to optimize for discussion rather then the perfect implementation & tooling
+I also looked into Adobe's [leonardo](https://github.com/adobe/leonardo) but then time boxed it & made a call to not get too fixated on the underlying language/tooling and more on the output/outcome

 ## Getting Started

 ### Dependencies
 * Node 20.x
-* NPM 10.x
+* npm 10.x

 ### Installation